-Symptoms of an infection from grass awn include skin inflammation, redness, and pus-filled sores.
+Symptoms of an infection from a grass awn include skin inflammation, redness, and pus-filled sores.
 Other symptoms include excessive licking and scratching of the area, decreased appetite, and depression.